Michigan First-Time Home Buying Assistance Programs & Grants for 2023

 Very low- and low-income borrowers may make a 3% down payment on a Home Possible® mortgage.
 These loans allow various sources for down payments, including co-borrowers, family gifts, employer assistance, secondary financing, and sweat equity.

 Fannie Mae HomeReady® Mortgages allow down payments as low as 3% for low-income borrowers.
 Applicants generally need a credit score of at least 620; pricing may be better for credit scores of 680 and above.
-HomeReady loans allow flexibility for down payment financing, such as gifts and grants.
+Like the Freddie Mac program, HomeReady loans allow flexibility for down payment financing, such as gifts and grants.

 For income limits, a comparison to an FHA loan, and other information, go to this Fannie Mae site .